romeritto/hranol/README.md

 Use this filter to mask your images.
 You should provide a path to *mask image* with option `-m[mask file path]`.
 The *mask image* has to be of the same size as all of the input images.
 Masking algorithm is simple, *mask image* non-zero elements indicate which image elements need to be copied.

 ## What does hranol do
 After the input is parsed, all folders are processed separately.
-For each *input folder* output images are written to the *output folder* which is located in the currently processed folder.
+For each *input folder* output images are written to the *output folder* which is located in the *input folder*.
 Name of the *output folder* is same as *input folder*, but prefixed with *fltrd_* (default behaviour, can be changed with `-p` option).
 A small log file named *fltrd_info.txt* is also stored in the *output folder*.

 Filters are applied in the following order:
 1. Background subtraction